 - You will have completed one year of undergraduate study at the time of joining the Academic Summer School.
 Professional experience can be acknowledged as equivalent to a university qualification.

-Week 1: Aims, functions and context of evaluations
+Week 1: Aims, functions and design of evaluations

 - History, types and uses of evaluations

-- Conceptual resources for evaluation: evaluation framework, programme theory and theory of change
+- Evaluation framework, programme theory and theory of change

 - The design of an evaluation project